Christian Dustmann: Biography

-Dustmann earned a B.Sc. in business economics from the University of Bielefeld in 1983, followed by a M.A. in economics from the University of Georgia (Athens, Georgia) in 1985 and a M.Sc. in business economics from the University of Bielefeld in 1985.
-Thereafter, Dustmann went on to obtain a Ph.D. in economics from the European University Institute in Florence in 1992 and finally a habilitation in economics and econometrics from the University of Bielefeld in 1997.
-After his Ph.D., Dustmann briefly worked at the University of Bielefeld as assistant professor of economics from 1992 to 1994 and then moved to the University College London, where he has been working ever since, being promoted from lecturer to reader in 2002 and finally to full professor in 2004.
+Dustmann earned a B.Sc. in business economics from Bielefeld University in 1983, followed by a M.A. in economics from the University of Georgia (Athens, Georgia) in 1985 and a M.Sc. in business economics from Bielefeld University in 1985.
+Thereafter, Dustmann went on to obtain a Ph.D. in economics from the European University Institute in Florence in 1992 and finally a habilitation in economics and econometrics from Bielefeld University in 1997.
+After his Ph.D., Dustmann briefly worked at Bielefeld University as assistant professor of economics from 1992 to 1994 and then moved to the University College London, where he has been working ever since, being promoted from lecturer to reader in 2002 and finally to full professor in 2004.
 In 2004, Dustmann also founded the Centre for Research and Analysis of Migration, whose director he remains.
 In parallel, he has held many visiting appointments, including at Harvard, Princeton, Stanford, and Yale.

 In terms of professional affiliations and memberships, Dustmann is a research associate of the Institute for Fiscal Studies, Centre for Economic Policy, research fellow of the Centre for Economic Policy Research, member of the Council of the Royal Economic Society, elected fellow of the Academia Europaea, National Academy of Sciences Leopoldina, Society of Labor Economists and British Academy.
 Moreover, in the past, he has served as president of the European Society for Population Economics and of the European Society for Labour Economists.
 Besides working as referee for numerous academic journals in economics, Dustmann performs editorial duties for the Journal of Labor Economics and has done so before for the Journal of Population Economics and the Economic Journal.
 In addition to his positions in academia, Dustmann has advised the British Home Office, the Institute for Labour Market and Vocational Research, and the Economic and Social Research Council.